vaginessa/pornhubscanner/README.md

-# pscanner
+# Phs (PornHubScanner)

-This is a simple python program to watch certain videos on pornhub.com in a safely manner.
+This is a simple python program to watch videos on pornhub.com in a safely manner.
 All the program does is parse a given page of the site mentioned above and retrieve the available videos for you to play or download them.